nabhisek02/Bioinformatics-Problem-Solving/README.md

 # Bioinformatics-Problem-Solving

-This is a repository for solved bioinformatics problems.
+This is a repository for a DNA/RNA toolkit to solve the bioinformatics problems.